 Is the Conventional 97 a government-backed mortgage program?

-Yes, the Conventional 97 mortgage program is backed by the government.
-It's offered via Fannie Mae only.
+Yes, this mortgage program is backed by the government.
+It’s offered via Fannie Mae only.
 The program is not available via Freddie Mac, nor is it available via the Federal Housing Administration (FHA), Department of Veterans Affairs (VA) or the U.S. Department of Agriculture (USDA).

 What is the minimum downpayment required with the Conventional 97 mortgage program?

-The Conventional 97 program requires a 3 percent downpayment, at minimum.
-The 3 percent minimum is based on the lower of the home's appraised value or purchase price.
+The program requires a 3 percent downpayment, at minimum.
+The 3 percent minimum is based on the lower of the home’s appraised value or purchase price.
 3 percent on a $200,000 home purchase is $6,000 for downpayment.
-By comparison, an FHA mortgage would require at least $7,000 down.
+By comparison, an would require at least $7,000 down.

 Is the Conventional 97 program “cheaper” than an FHA mortgage?

-Yes, in many cases, the Conventional 97 program is less expensive than an FHA mortgage.
-This is because the Conventional 97 program does not require an upfront mortgage insurance premium, and because its annual mortgage insurance rates are cheaper, too.
+Yes, in many cases, this loan is less expensive than an FHA mortgage.
+This is because it does not require an upfront mortgage insurance premium, and because its annual mortgage insurance rates are cheaper, too.
 Mortgage rates are often comparable.